jvde-github/AIS-catcher/README.md

  |v0.36| [ZIP](https://github.com/jvde-github/AIS-catcher/releases/download/v0.36a/AIS-catcher.v0.36a.x86.zip) | [ZIP](https://github.com/jvde-github/AIS-catcher/releases/download/v0.36a/AIS-catcher.v0.36a.x64.zip) | | |

-If you are looking for a Windows-version for the latest development version, it is automatically produced by the standard workflow (see Actions).
+If you are looking for a Windows-version for the latest development version, it is automatically produced by the standard workflow and referenced in the table above.

 ### Ubuntu, Raspberry Pi, macOS, MSVC
 The steps to compile AIS-catcher for RTL-SDR dongles are fairly straightforward on most systems.
 There are various options including a standard Makefile, a ```solution``` file for MSVC (see next section) and you can use ```cmake```, as we will detail now.